 There is a wide range of hotel accommodations in the village and surrounding area, and prices can become fairly reasonable in the slower seasons.

 Luxury hotels include the almost castle-like Fairmont Chateau Whistler, the Westin Whistler Resort & Spa, the Four Seasons Resort Whistler and other equally posh resorts.
 In Whistler there is everything from luxury suites for the rich and famous (of which Whistler attracts many) to popular budget accommodations like the HI-Whistler Youth Hostel.
-There is also no shortage of great restaurants throughout the village.

 Where to Eat and Drink in Whistler